higrys/airflow/BREEZE.rst

           './breeze --static-check-all-files mypy -- --help'

-  -e, --initialize-local-virtualenv
-          Initializes locally created virtualenv installing all dependencies of Airflow.
-          This local virtualenv can be used to aid autocompletion and IDE support as well as run unit tests directly from the IDE.
-You need to have virtualenv activated before running this command.

-  -a, --setup-autocomplete
-          Sets up autocomplete for breeze commands.
-Once you do it you need to re-enter the bash shell and when typing breeze command <TAB> will provide autocomplete for parameters and values.

-  -b, --build-only
-          Only build docker images but do not enter the airflow-testing docker container.

   -t, --test-target <TARGET>
           Run the specified unit test target.
 There might be multiple targets specified separated with comas.
 The <EXTRA_ARGS> passed after -- are treated